 The thing about French fashion brands is that they’re expensive.
 You definitely need to have a bit of extra money in order to splurge on most of these brands.
 I did include some more affordable brands in this list, but they generally offer basic items or are priced just under $100 per item, which is still pretty expensive for some folks.

-If you want the French fashion look but can’t afford these French fashion brands, scroll to the bottom of the post where I made a list of brands that offer great French-inspired pieces at drastically reduced prices.
+If you want French clothing but can’t afford these French fashion brands, scroll to the bottom of the post where I made a list of brands that offer great French style pieces at drastically reduced prices.

 Related Post: 20+ Affordable Dark Academia Fashion Brands